 - UE is configured with SSB-based L1-RSRP measurements on cell with additional PCI (Cell 2)

-- UE is configured with 2 different TCI states for PCell, PDCCH TCI state 0 (QCL’d to TRS resource set 1, TCI state of which is QCLed to SSB0 of Cell1) and TCI state 1 (QCL’d to TRS resource set 2, TCI state of which is QCLed to SSB1 of Cell2), in Cell 1 before starting the test.
+- UE is configured with 2 different TCI states for PCell, TCI state 0 (QCL’d to TRS resource set 1, TCI state of which is QCLed to SSB0 of Cell1) and TCI state 1 (QCL’d to TRS resource set 2, TCI state of which is QCLed to SSB1 of Cell2), in Cell 1 before starting the test.

-- UE is indicated in TCI state 0 as the active PDCCH TCI state
+- UE is indicated in TCI state 0 as the active TCI state

 The test consists of two time periods, T1 and T2.
 Figure A.7.5.13.3.1.2-1 and Figure A.7.5.13.3.1.2-2 show the Time multiplexed (allocation in Frequency is symbolic) downlink transmissions from each Angle of Arrival.
-During T1 only SSB to which PDCCH-TCI-state0 is QCL’d is transmitted.
+During T1 only SSB to which TCI-state0 is QCL’d is transmitted.
 At the beginning of T2, the SSB corresponding to TCI state 1 starts transmitting.
 The UE is configured to provide periodic L1-RSRP reports.
 In slot n which is within 1280ms of UE providing L1-RSRP report with results for both SSB0 of Cell 1 and SSB1 of Cell 2, UE receives a MAC-CE command indicating a switch to TCI state 1. tci-PresentInDCI is not configured in the PDSCH configuration, i.e. TCI state for the PDSCH is identical to the PDCCH TCI state.